United Kingdom profile - Overview

 Efforts to rein in the public debt - one of the developed world's highest - has led to deep cuts to welfare, government services and the military, prompting concern about social equality and a possible loss of international influence.

-Prime Minister David Cameron, under pressure from the right of his Conservative Party, has promised a referendum on whether to remain in the European Union in 2017, and will seek radical EU reform beforehand to justify continued membership.
+Prime Minister David Cameron, under pressure from the right of his Conservative Party, scheduled a referendum on whether to remain in the European Union for June 2016, which saw a vote to leave.
+Britain is expected to cease to be a member of the EU by 2019.

 In response to growing dissatisfaction with the UK's traditionally highly centralised nature, the London government devolved powers to separate parliaments in Scotland and Wales in 1999.